samrae7/rockPaperScissors/README.md

 ### Rock, Paper, Scissors
-A simple game using Angular 1.5.
+A simple game built with Angular 1.5.

 Unit tests written with Jasmine and run with Karma.